brightbox/docs.brightbox.com/guides/cli/getting-started.markdown

      srv-zx1hd  creating  nano  gb1-b  2011-03-15  img-4gqhs             my first server
     -------------------------------------------------------------------------------------

-Note that the new server has been given the identifier srv-zx1hd.
+Note that the new server has been given the identifier `srv-zx1hd`.
+It's also used the default type `nano`, which is a certain spec of server.
+When you want to build bigger server you'll need to know more about [server types](/references/server-types.html), but don't worry about them for now.

 If you wait a few moments and show the details of the new server, it should have changed from status creating to status active, which means it's booted:

     $ brightbox-servers show srv-zx1hd
                  id: srv-zx1hd